lf-lang/lf-verifier-benchmarks/rebeca/README.md

 | :---------------- | :------ | :------ |
 | The reaction is timer-driven. | Schedule the next timer-driven invocation. | `self.<reaction_name>() after(<timer_period>);` |
 | The reaction is triggered by inputs or actions. | Clear the `_is_present` field for each input or action. | `<input/action>_is_present = false;` |

+Then, assign a `@GlobalPriority(x)` to the message server with `x` being the "level" of the message server in the Rebeca program and accounting for the auxiliary message servers in the level calculation.

 As an end-to-end example, here is reaction 2 in `Railroad.lf`:
 ```C